 We typically associate commons with physical resources, but the intangible aspects of the commons are just as important.
 These include the shared knowledge, skills, practices, laws, rules, customs, beliefs, and the like that guide social interactions within the community.
 If this looks like “culture” to you, you’re largely right.
 I would say that the difference is that culture is a more expansive concept, while a commons’ intangible resources are more specific.
 They’re locally constituted to organize and govern a specific collection of physical resources and social relationships as well as the livelihoods and products that emerge from it.

 By associating oneself with the commons–both tangible and intangible elements–and the community that forms around it, a powerfully positive identity can emerge.
-This identity is every time we participate in the community commons by contributing, maintaining, and sharing it.
-But for this identity to be positive, we must ourselves keep our focus positive.
+This identity is reinforced every time we participate in the community commons by contributing, maintaining, and sharing it.
+But for this identity to be positive, we ourselves must keep our focus positive.
 Just like karma, the law of cause and effect, when we put good out into the world, good returns to us in spades.

 Tip #104: Care for Common Resources

 Back to the more concrete aspects of the commons: the physical resources.
 One of our most vital responsibilities as a member of a commons community is to care for it.
 Take my own town of Laguna Beach, for example.
-The most obvious tangible shared resource is the ocean. we all use it freely, and if we don’t do our part to maintain it, we won’t be able to enjoy it as we do now.
+The most obvious tangible shared resource is the ocean.
+We all use it freely, and if we don’t do our part to maintain it, we won’t be able to enjoy it as we do now.

 “Doing our part” might mean picking up trash along the beach and minimizing pollutants that end up in storm drains and contaminate the water.
 More skilled contributions might include monitoring the ocean for conditions that are unsafe for both human and marine life.